-Today’s recipe is what is traditionally known here in Utah as funeral potatoes.
-I know it is a weird name for them, but it get that name because it is usually served along with ham at a luncheon following a funeral.
+Today’s No Cream of Soup Potato Casserole recipe is what is traditionally known here in Utah as funeral potatoes.
+I know it is a weird name for them.
+However, it get that name because it is usually served along with ham at a luncheon following a funeral.
 I have heard in other parts of the country that the recipe is known as party potatoes.
 Whatever you like to call them doesn’t matter.
 They are delicious and are excellent served with ham and a must for Easter at my house.

 Now, the traditional recipe I know calls for a can of cream of chicken or cream of mushroom soup.
-I have make other similar versions made using whipping cream (Shredded Potato au Gratin and Market Street Potatoes Au Gratin) but they don’t have that creamy consistency of the recipe make with the cream soup and tend to be drier than the traditional recipe also.
+I have make other similar versions made using whipping cream (Shredded Potato au Gratin and Market Street Potatoes Au Gratin).
+But they don’t have that creamy consistency of the recipe you make with the cream soup.
+It tends to be drier than the traditional recipe also.

 - 3 Tbsp butter